asvd/viewport/README.md

 - its size is only 1581 bytes minified;

-- it has simple and flexible API which shows:
+- it has a simple and flexible API which shows:

  - which section is currently displayed in the viewport;